Skip to main content

 Example:

-3. Contributions cannot be deducted before they have been legally accrued (see Accruals in Chapter 4 of this Practical Handbook).
+3. Contributions cannot be deducted before they have been accrued in accordance with law (see the section on Accrual in Chapter 4 of this Practical Manual).